mirgj/go-service-check/README.md

 # go-service-check

-Small utility to check wether a given endpoint is up or down.
+Small utility to check whether or not a given endpoint is up.
 Supports multiple notification channels

 - console
 - SMTP